-Management Zone C is 7.79 hectares (19.25 acres) in size and is composed of old-field and cleared land that is not considered sensitive.
-Restoration activities are the same as Management Zone B, except for the recommended use of machinery to prepare the site for planting.
+Management Zone C is 28.53 hectares (70.50 acres) in size and is composed of old-field that is not considered sensitive.
+Restoration will be similar to Management Zone B, except for the recommended use of machinery to prepare the site for planting.